formsandflows/PACo/Components/PACo_CommandBar_Item_A.md

 ![image](https://user-images.githubusercontent.com/35654198/235982444-ff55c19b-41fd-4bba-aa9f-5037f2296c2a.png)

-This is a responsive canvas component.
+This PACo canvas component is responsive.
 The width of the canvas component instance must be configured as: `Self.cmp_Width`

-This canvas component has its "OnReset" property configured.
-When a canvas component instance is reset, the text shown is reset.

-You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.

 ## Custom properties